-Working northward toward Savannakhet, we wound along another dirt track on the banks of the Mekong River for the final 50km into town.
+Working northward toward Savannakhet, we wound along more dirt tracks on the banks of the Mekong River for the final 50km into town.
 I needed to get a visa for Thailand at the consulate, so we were in for two night minimum.
 Waiting for the consulate to open, we stumbled upon the Sooksavan Cafe, dating back to 1966.
 Today, the rustic French colonial brick building sports WiFi and cappuccino surrounded by nostalgia from a bygone era.

 Just north of Xeno, we turned east on a dirt track.
 The track became a path and indications of civilization grew increasingly infrequent.
 Our mantra: “follow the power lines” kept us assured there was something beyond ... until they stopped.
 Riding on, we eventually discovered the return of poles and the electrical lines eventually appeared.
 Kengboum village rose from the dust and we stopped at a home.
 The family spanned four generations and the arrival of to foreigners came as a surprise.
 The youngest had never seen a white person and screamed in terror, running into the sarongs of the laughing parents.
 We were treated to sun dried beef, instant coffee, sticky rice and peels of laughter.

 The coffee shop is next to the ATM.
-While we waited for the coffee to arrive I noticed a westerner at the ATM.
+While we waited for the coffee to arrive, I noticed a westerner at the ATM.
 I asked if he knew the best track to Xai Bua Thong.

 “Sorry,” he said, “I came in a helicopter and have no knowledge of the roads.”